İzmir Metro

-İzmir Metro (İzmir Metrosu) is a light metro system in İzmir, Turkey that is in the process of being extended with new stations being put in service.
-The current system, consisting of one line, starts from Fahrettin Altay station in the southwestern portion of the metropolitan area and runs towards northeast to end at Evka-3 in Bornova. İzmir's metro line is 27 km long, and serves 17 stations as of 26 July 2014.
+The İzmir Metro (İzmir Metrosu) is a light metro system serving the city of İzmir, Turkey.
+The current system, consisting of one line, starts from Narlıdere Kaymakamlık station in the southwestern portion of the metropolitan area and runs towards northeast to end at Evka-3 in Bornova. İzmir's metro line is 27 km long, and serves 24 stations as of 4 March 2024.